 Hawaii Big Island Trip Overview

 Plenty of adventure will complement our service projects.
-Swim in secret waterfalls, sail alongside pods of dolphins, gaze at an active volcano glowing at night, snorkel with giant manta rays, take a surf lesson and much more on this incredible journey to discover the best of Hawaii!
+Hike through lava tubes, sail alongside pods of dolphins, snorkel with giant manta rays at night, horseback ride through the lush, tropical Waipio valley, and much more on this incredible journey to discover what many say is the best of the Hawaiian islands!

 During this program, you will…